fxsitecompat/www.fxsitecompat.dev/content/about.md

 ## Who we exactly are

 This initiative is led by [Kohei Yoshino](https://mozillians.org/u/kohei.yoshino), a long-time Mozilla contributor.
-He has been an active Mozilla community member since 2002, and also worked for Mozilla Japan as a full-time employee from 2004 to 2012.
-Actually, our early documents were first written in Japanese as an internal project of Mozilla Japan.
+He has been an active Mozilla community member since 2002, and also worked for now-gone Mozilla Japan Ltd. as a full-time employee from 2004 to 2012.
+Actually, our early documents were first written in Japanese as an internal project of Mozilla Japan Ltd.

 Help is always welcome!
 See the [Contribute](/en-CA/contribute/) page for what you can do.
 If you have any questions or feedback, feel free to reach us out at any time via one of our social media or [email](mailto:kohei@fxsitecompat.com).